yuyu1221-7/toefl-practice/source.md

 第九篇 Observing the moon's phases has been important for many cultures throughout history, influencing calendars, navigation, and mythology.
 Lunar cycles formed the basis of early timekeeping systems, such as the Islamic Hijrī calendar and the traditional Chinese lunisolar calendar.
 Seafarers us_ _ the posi_ _ _ _ of t_ _ moon t_ make predi_ _ _ _ _ _ about oc_ _ _ levels a_ _ its illumi_ _ _ _ _ _ to gu_ _ _ their voy_ _ _ _ , especially during night travel.
 In mythology, the moon often embodied powerful deities or symbols, shaping rituals, stories, and seasonal festivals.
 Across continents, the waxing and waning of the moon has remained a universal clock and an inspiration for human imagination.
 正确答案： 第1题: ed, 第2题: tion, 第3题: he, 第4题: o, 第5题: ctions, 第6题: ean, 第7题: nd, 第8题: nation, 第9题: ide, 第10题: ages,

+第十篇 The role of kinship was central to the social structure of prehistoric communities.
+Kinship not only structured family relationships but also shaped how resources were shared, labor was organized, and social hierarchies were maintained within the group.
+Archaeo_ _ _ _ _ _ _ evidence sugg_ _ _ _ that indiv_ _ _ _ _ _ held spec_ _ _ _ roles ba_ _ _ on a_ _ and gen_ _ , contributing t a sophis_ _ _ _ _ _ _ division o_ labor.
+The intricacy of these social structures is further evidenced by the existence of ceremonial sites, which indicate collective activities and social gatherings.
+正确答案： 第1题: logical, 第2题: ests, 第3题: iduals, 第4题: ific, 第5题: sed, 第6题: ge, 第7题: der, 第8题: o, 第9题: ticated, 第10题: f,
 ________________________________________
 2026.5.11